alice-odamtten/mybankappinc/README.md

 ## AUTHOR

-tis is developedby Alice Odamtten
+this is developedby Alice Odamtten